latidude99/folder-backup-util-fx/README.md

 A tool for compressing files and folders to ZIP format with a simple JavaFX GUI.

-The idea is when you have a folder based project you working on frequiently and want to have a quick backup at the end of a day you drop this app in said folder, configure exluded files once and run it.

 # General Info

 FolderBackupUtilFX packs the content of the folder it is executed from